artikcloud/tutorial-swift-sdksample/README.md

 - xcode

-### **Setup ARTIK Cloud Device and Application**
+### **Setup Sample ARTIK Cloud Device**

-We'll need to create an ARTIK Cloud device and application to continue.
-The following recommendations below will get you started:
+We'll need to create an ARTIK Cloud device.
+The following will get you started:

 **Create ARTIK Cloud Device:**